 I have struggled with my weight my entire life.
 I have “always” been on a diet and have struggled with the same battles and challenges that you have had and are going through.
 It is a constant battle to keep the fat away from my hips and thighs.
+Some people have said that going to an athletic club similar to SWELL – Cathedral Oaks Athletic Club has inspired them to maintain a healthy exercise routine that has aided in some of my friends losing weight.
+Maybe I’ll consider that going forward.
 I was very heavy in high school and am right now about 60 pounds lighter since then.
 I have been right around the same weight since I have been married and that is shockingly, almost 25 years ago.
 My 20 year high school reunion was great! ha.
 The weight didn’t come off and stay off until I was able to make manageable lifestyle changes.
 I did gain quite a bit of weight each of my pregnancies but was able to get the weight off within probably a year of having each of them.

 There are lots of things that affect our weight–some of them we can’t change but some of them, we can do something about.
 Sometimes the changes that work for us just little changes but then again, sometime the changes that are necessary are quite big and a bit more difficult to follow through on.